haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Casting a Spell at a Higher Level
 When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
 For instance, if Umara casts magic missile using one of her 2nd-­‐‑level slots, that magic missile is 2nd level.
 Effectively, the spell expands to fill the slot it is put into.
 Some spells, such as magic missile and cure wounds, have more powerful effects when cast at a higher level, as detailed in a spell’s description.
-     Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 100

 Casting in Armor
 Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
 You are otherwise too distracted and physically hampered by your armor for spellcasting.